CongBao/Arkanoid/README.md

 This is the first assignment of COMP222.

-It is a arkanoid-like game based on jMonkeyEngine.
+It is an arkanoid-like game based on jMonkeyEngine.